dwilsondev/sage-animated-image-generator/README.md

 # High Quality GIFs (with gifski)
 [example](https://cdn.drewilson.dev/public/for_github/up-for-amazing.gif)

 SAIG can generate high quality animated GIFs with the help of [gifski](https://gif.ski/).
-Simply download and place `gifski.exe` inside the app/bin folder.
+Simply download and place `gifski` inside the app/bin folder.

 If you have gifski in your system path, set the `$gifski` variable in the config file to an empty string.